aayushkum/stockmarket-robot/README.md

 # StockMarket Robot

 This is a personal project I've been working on, essentially creating a stock-trading robot that attempts to systematically identify  mispriced stocks within the S&P 500, and exploit those misprices.
 The project has been inspired by the prevalance of trading bots in the modern stock market, and the hypothesis that a company's underlying financial performance should, over a sufficiently long period, be reflected in its market valuation.
+It's a mix of computer science and economic principles, built by stock analysis methods used across the industry.

 ## Summary